 Office space is identified as land use category B. Land use category B has a base target of 13 points.
 Given this is a Change of Use to an existing building, only the associated net new Accessory Parking spaces are calculated to determine the target.
 For every additional 10 Accessory Parking spaces provided above 20, rounding up, one additional point is required.
 Therefore, the land use category B target for this project is 17 points.
 2.2(b) TDM Menu of Options.
 To achieve the target, a property owner can select up to 26 TDM measures from the TDM menu.
 The TDM Program Standards group the 26 TDM measures into eight different categories for ease of understanding: Active Transportation, Car-share, Delivery, Family, High-Occupancy Vehicles, Communications and Information, Land Use, and Parking.
 However, not all TDM measures are applicable to each land use category.
-For example, the On-Site Affordable Housing TDM measure is only available to land use category C "residential" and is not available to land use categories A, B, and D. The menu, including TDM measure applicability by land use category and point assignment, is provided as Table 2-3.
+For example, the On-Site Affordable Housing TDM measure is only available to land use categories A, B, and D. The menu, including TDM measure applicability by land use category and point assignment, is provided as Table 2-3.